Skip to main content.

 Overview

-Dr. Weitzel has made important contributions to clinical practice in the treatment of breast cancer.
-After successful completing pre-clinical research establishing that carboplatin and a PARP inhibitor (Veliparib) could act in a synergistic manner in a BRCA-null setting, Dr. Weitzel translated these results into a successful NCI Cancer Therapy Evaluation Program-sponsored clinical trial (with R21 funding for correlative studies).
-As a co-investigator in the landmark phase II trials of Olaparib in patients with BRCA-associated breast cancer and ovarian cancer, he helped demonstrate proof of principle for the concept of synthetic lethality as a therapeutic strategy.
-Dr. Weitzel also developed chemoprevention protocols for individuals at high risk of cancer because of inherited susceptibility mutations.
-This included a phase II biomarker trial of deslorelin (GnRH agonist), estradiol, and testosterone in women at high risk of breast cancer, which established proof of principle that a hormonal chemoprevention regimen could be used to reduce breast density in BRCA1 carriers without negatively affecting quality of life.
+Pre-clinical research established that carboplatin and a PARP inhibitor (Veliparib) could act in a synergistic manner in a BRCA-null setting, and he translated these results into a successful NCI CTEP-sponsored clinical trial (R21 funded correlative studies).
+A co-investigator in the landmark phase II trials of Olaparib in patients with BRCA-associated breast cancer and ovarian cancer, they demonstrated proof of principle for synthetic lethality as a therapeutic strategy.
+He also developed chemoprevention protocols for individuals at high risk of cancer, including a phase II biomarker trial of deslorelin (GnRH agonist), estradiol, and testosterone which established proof of principle that a hormonal chemoprevention regimen could be used to reduce breast density in BRCA1 carriers without negatively affecting quality of life.
 He has conducted clinical/translational trials in cancer etiology (Li Fraumeni Syndrome and TP53), clonal hematopoiesis, cancer prevention and techniques for early detection of cancer, including cell-free DNA approaches, predictive genomic testing, and targeted therapeutic protocols such as PARP inhibitors in BRCA-associated cancer.
-Dr. Weitzel was the principal investigator for the COH Clinical Cancer Genomics Community Research Network, Co-Director for the Cancer Genomics Education Program, and Director of the Cancer Genetics Career Development Program.